ali-naqvi8062/ali-naqvi8062/README.md

 🏆 Passionate about bringing tech ideas to life and always eager to learn something new

-📫 How to reach me:
+📫 How to reach me: LinkedIn or via email at: ali.naqvi8062@gmail.com

 <!--
 **ali-naqvi8062/ali-naqvi8062** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.